Microbial Strain for Treating Irritable Bowel Syndrome: Research Findings and Treatment Options for IBS

 What is irritable bowel syndrome?

-Irritable Bowel Syndrome refers to a set of chronic symptoms that mainly cause abdominal pain and discomfort after eating and abnormal bowel habits such as diarrhea or constipation without any special disease or anatomical abnormality.
+Irritable Bowel Syndrome refers to a set of chronic symptoms that mainly cause abdominal pain and discomfort following eating and abnormal bowel habits such as diarrhea or constipation without any special disease or anatomical abnormality.

-Irritable growth syndrome, which is common enough to affect about 10% of all Koreans, can easily be misunderstood as a condition that causes stomach pain when nervous, but in reality, the decline in quality of life suffered by patients is serious.
+Irritable growth syndrome, which is common enough to affect regarding 10% of all Koreans, can easily be misunderstood as a condition that causes stomach pain when nervous, but in reality, the decline in quality of life suffered by patients is serious.
 Patients experience constant abdominal pain and rapid diarrhea throughout their lives, which greatly interferes with their studies and work life, and they complain of difficulties in daily life, such as driving long distances or using public transportation.

 Factors such as stress, inflammation, gut-brain nervous system disorders, and intestinal bacterial imbalance have been pointed out as factors that increase the prevalence and worsen symptoms of irritable bowel syndrome.
-However, nothing is known about the mechanism of occurrence and there is no clear treatment.
+However, nothing is known regarding the mechanism of occurrence and there is no clear treatment.

 The video below is an explanation video by Professor Shin Seong-jae of the Department of Gastroenterology at Ajou University Hospital on irritable bowel syndrome.

-Copyright © Health Korea News Unauthorized reproduction and redistribution prohibited
+© Health Korea News Unauthorized reproduction and redistribution prohibited

 1707868865